vavarve/hotel-reservation-app/README.md

 ## Overview

-The Hotel Reservation Management App is a web application developed using Angular that allows users to create, manage, and edit hotel reservations.
-The application features a user-friendly interface, reactive forms with validation, and CRUD operations integrated with a backend service.
+This is an Angular-based hotel reservation application.
+It allows users to view, add, update, and delete hotel reservations.
+The application uses Mockoon as a mock server to simulate HTTP requests and responses without the need for a real backend database.

+The purpose of this project is to demonstrate the concepts of Observables and HTTP requests in an Angular application.
+By using Mockoon, a mock API server, we can simulate the backend interactions required to manage hotel reservations.
+This project serves as a practical example of how to handle CRUD (Create, Read, Update, Delete) operations in Angular using reactive forms and HTTP client services.

 ## Features